Last Updated: 30.06.2018

-A) The IBM Predictive Maintenance and Quality reports uses IBM Cognos Compatible Query Mode, which is the supported mode for all of the reports.
+A) The IBM Predictive Maintenance and Quality reports use IBM Cognos Compatible Query Mode, which is the supported mode for all of the reports.

 A) With IBM Predictive Maintenance and Quality, you can monitor, analyze, and report on information that is gathered from devices.
 In addition, recommendations for actions can be generated by Predictive Maintenance and Quality.

-A) Orchestration is the process that ties activities in IBM Predictive Maintenance and Quality together.
+A) The orchestration is the process that ties activities in IBM Predictive Maintenance and Quality together.